As a project manager in a development company specialized in fintech (Hi CapSens), I saw lots and lots of back offices of web platforms.

 end

-Then we can use a SASS’map to customize the status_tag background color :
+endWe can then use a SASS “map” to customize the background color of the status_tag:

 // app/assets/stylesheets/active_admin/components/_status_tags.scss